TheDetective14/30-Days-Of-Python/02_Day_Variables_builtin_functions/02_variables_builtin_functions.md

 10. Declare a variable is_married and assign a value to it
 11. Declare a variable is_true and assign a value to it
 12. Declare a variable is_light_on and assign a value to it
-13. Declare multiple variable on one line
+13. Declare multiple variables on one line

 ### Exercises: Level 2